-At the time the LMF decides that the input data for a UE are not needed, e.g. the user consent for data collection for model training is revoked, the LMF stops to collect the input data from the UE.
+At the time the LMF becomes aware that input data for a UE can no longer be collected, e.g. the user consent for data collection for model training for AI/ML positioning is revoked, the LMF stops collecting the input data from the UE.